modcomlearning/Guide/README.md

 https://github.com/codepath/android_guides/wiki/Organizing-your-Source-Files

-Now, Lets Look at different components that you may require.
+Now, Lets Look at different components that you may require in structuring your app.

 **Activities** -  An activity is one screen of an app.
 In that way the activity is very similar to a window in the Windows operating system.
 The most specific block of the user interface is the activity.
 An Android app contains activities, meaning one or more screens.
 Examples: Login screen, sign up screen, and home screen.